Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 gameLoop();
 ```

-Let's start with updating game state, by reacting to keyboard input.
+Let's start updating our game state, by reacting to keyboard input.

 ## Keyboard input

+// ------- TODO
-Because we have a running animation loop, it is not enough to listen `keydown` event.
+Because we have a running animation loop, just listening to the `keydown` event doesn't really work.
+it is not enough to listen `keydown` event.
 We need to create a simple data structure that will tell us which keys are pressed in each frame.
 It is a simple object, with keyboard key name as object keys and a boolean value.
 If it is true, key is pressed.

 To maintain this state, we just need to set key's value to true on `keydown` and remove it's value on `keyup`.